 - Heat-resistant surface, e.g. silicone mat

-Embossing wax seals can get a little messy.
-So make sure that there are no objects nearby that should not be drizzled with wax and make sure to cover all surfaces.
-But don't panic: As a rule, dried wax can be easily removed from smooth surfaces.
+Embossing wax seals can get a bit messy.
+So make sure there are no objects nearby that shouldn't be dripped with wax and make sure to cover all surfaces.
+But don't panic: dried wax can usually be easily removed from smooth surfaces.

-Insert your sealing wax gun, slide a wax rod into the opening provided and wait about 5 minutes until the wax has heated up and becomes liquid.
+Plug in your sealing wax gun, push a stick of wax into the opening provided and wait about 5 minutes for the wax to heat up and become liquid.

-Alternatively, you can light a candle, place your sealing wax pearls on a melting spoon and hold this about 3 cm above the flame until the wax has completely melted.
+Alternatively, you can light a candle, put your sealing wax beads on a melting spoon and hold it about 3 cm above the flame until the wax has completely melted.
 Here we recommend stirring the melting wax a few times with a toothpick.

-Pour the melted wax on your chosen surface and press your seal stamp slowly and with a little pressure on the wax.
+Pour the melted wax onto your chosen surface and slowly press your seal stamp onto the wax with a little pressure.
 Try to align the seal stamp as centrally as possible.
 Leave the seal stamp in the wax for 5-10 seconds.

-After waiting a few seconds, place two fingers to the left and right of the seal and gently pull on the seal stamp.
-If this comes off without any problems, you can remove it from the wax.
+After waiting a few seconds, place two fingers on either side of the seal and gently pull the seal stamp.
+If this comes off easily, you can remove it from the wax.
 Otherwise just wait a few more seconds.

-Place your sealing stamp on a cooling pad for a few seconds and then pat it dry with your kitchen towel.
-Now you can stamp your next wax seal.
+Put your seal stamp on a cooling pad for a few seconds and then pat it dry with your kitchen towel.
+Now you can emboss your next wax seal.

-In the meantime, turn off the gun so it doesn't melt your wax faster than you can make wax seals.
+Turn off the gun meanwhile so it doesn't melt your wax faster than you can make wax seals.

-If too much wax does run out of the gun, collect it until you have enough for a wax seal and melt it with a suitable spoon (preferably a melting spoon) over a tea light.
-Now pour the liquid wax onto the desired area and press your sealing stamp into it as usual.
+If too much wax does run out of the gun, collect it until you have enough for a wax seal and melt it with a suitable spoon (a melting spoon is best) over a tealight.
+Now pour the liquid wax on the desired spot and press your sealing stamp in as usual.
 So not a single drop of your wax is wasted. :)